-If you did not have any transactions or account openings to report, this should be indicated on the Quarterly Report of Personal Securities Transactions form.
+If an Access Person did not have any transactions or account openings to report, this should be indicated on the Quarterly Report of Personal Securities Transactions form.
 Signed and dated Quarterly Report of Personal Securities Transactions form and/or duplicate account statements must be submitted to the CCO within 30 days of the end of each calendar quarter.